jckras/livestream/README.md

 _If the livestream fails to load from a particular website, check if it's also available on YouTube_

 _Ex: livestreams from [San Diego Zoo live cameras](https://zoo.sandiegozoo.org/live-cameras) may not load directly, but they are available on [YouTube](https://www.youtube.com/@SanDiegoZoo/streams)._

+**Note**: Sometimes, livestreams may take a few seconds to load.
+If the stream doesn’t load immediately, try refreshing the page.